rtmigo/prefnotifiers_flutter/README.md

 ## One PrefNotifier instance per parameter

-If you use two `PrefNotifer`s at once for the same parameter, you will get out of sync.
+If you use two `PrefNotifer`s at once for the same parameter, you may get out of sync.